What is the capital of Greenland?

 Capital Time Difference |

-UTC-3 (2 hours ahead of Washington, DC, during Standard Time) note: Greenland has four time zones |
+UTC-2 (3 hours ahead of Washington, DC, during Standard Time) Time zone note: Greenland has four time zones |

 Daylight Savings Time | +1hr, begins last Sunday in March; ends last Sunday in October |

-Independence | none (extensive self-rule as part of the Kingdom of Denmark; foreign affairs is the responsibility of Denmark, but Greenland actively participates in international agreements relating to Greenland) |
+Independence | None (extensive self-rule as part of the Kingdom of Denmark; foreign affairs is the responsibility of Denmark, but Greenland actively participates in international agreements relating to Greenland) |

 National Holiday | National Day, June 21; note - marks the summer solstice and the longest day of the year in the Northern Hemisphere |

-Constitution | previous 1953 (Greenland established as a constituency in the Danish constitution), 1979 (Greenland Home Rule Act); latest 21 June 2009 (Greenland Self-Government Act) |
+Constitution | History: Previous 1953 (Greenland established as a constituency in the Danish constitution), 1979 (Greenland Home Rule Act); latest 21 June 2009 (Greenland Self-Government Act) |

-Dependency Status | part of the Kingdom of Denmark; self-governing overseas administrative division of Denmark since 1979 |
+Dependency Status | Part of the Kingdom of Denmark; self-governing overseas administrative division of Denmark since 1979 |

 Who is the president of Greenland?